anvitha-jain/Starbucks-Transformers/README.md

 **List of REST APIs**

-	1. Sign up API
+* Sign up API
-	2. Authentication API
+* Authentication API
-	3. Getting user profile
+* Getting user profile.
-	4. Add Card API
+* Add Card API
-	5. Get all cards for a user API
+* Get all cards for a user API
-	6. Payment API
+* Payment API
-	7. Get all transactions for a user API
+* Get all transactions for a user API

 **Draft Architecture:**